 What is dysphagia and why do I have it?

 Dysphagia is the medical term for “having trouble swallowing.”
-In cancer patients, it can be caused by the tumor itself (usually in head and neck cancers) — which blocks or narrows the throat passage — or as a side effect of treatment.
+In cancer patients, it can be caused by the tumor itself (usually in head and neck cancers) — which blocks or narrows the food passage — or as a side effect of treatment.

-Chemotherapy doesn’t generally cause dysphagia, but it can make the effects of radiation worse.
+Chemotherapy doesn’t generally cause lasting dysphagia, but it can make the effects of radiation worse.
 And though chemotherapy can also affect a patient’s appetite and desire to eat, those side effects are often temporary.
 The side effects of radiation are usually permanent.